bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-07-07-woman-under-the-influence.md

+---
+layout: post
+title: A Woman under the Influence
+published: true
+date: 2024-07-07
+readtime: true
+categories: ['DISCOMFORT MOVIES']
+tags: [Drama]
+metadata: 'USA 1974, 155 mins<br> Director: John Cassavetes'
+pdf: '2024-07-07-woman-under-the-influence.pdf'
+---

 John Cassavetes had complete disdain for the idea of cinema as escapism.
 He didn’t believe in making films that went down easily, or that reassured with their familiar tropes and happy endings.
 Scenes went on for durations that could test an audience’s patience.
 His movies did not have plots in a conventional sense, instead letting their characters – who were prickly and complicated and sometimes hard to like – drive the action.
 As he said to Ray Carney in _Cassavetes on Cassavetes_: ‘There’s nothing I despise more than being entertained.’

 All too aware that the way he saw the world and the function of cinema was diametrically opposed to the vision of mainstream Hollywood (‘I like films as an art, and they like films as a profit’), Cassavetes spent his career fiercely trying to build and maintain his independence.
 Though he worked for big studios throughout his whole professional life, mainly as an actor but also as a director on _Too Late Blues_ (1961), _A Child Is Waiting_ (1963), _Gloria_ (1980) and _Big Trouble_ (1986), Cassavetes remains best known for the films he produced under his own steam.
 He worked for studios to earn the money he needed to make movies his way.